 So why do people hate themselves?
 We took a poll on my website, and asked what reasons you might have had to hate yourself.
 The majority of people said it was something about their appearance, followed closely by “I didn’t feel loved,” and then “I failed at a relationship.”
-Each of these could be their own blogs.
-But for now, let’s examine what I see to be some of the greatest causes of self-hate.
+Each of these could be their own articles!
+For now, let’s examine what I see to be some of the greatest causes of self-hate.

 Betsy wrote: “I hated myself for a while and wished I could just disappear.
 I felt that I wasn’t worth anything and wondered why anyone would want to waste their time on me.”